 - Learn a new command or trick

-- Work on mental stimulation activities (See our blog on boredom busters and brain games for our favourites)
+- Increase mental stimulation (See our blog on boredom busters and brain games for our favourites)

 - Set up a scent work course in the garden